 As a leading nonprofit, the Y is committed to strengthening communities throughout the nation.
 Your local Y seeks to fill gaps in community services and develop activities, strengthening communities across Santa Barbara and Ventura counties.

-Believing that everyone should have the opportunity to learn, grow and thrive, the Y nurtures potential and brings people of diverse backgrounds together.
-The Y has a local presence and national reach, mobilizing local communities to affect lasting, meaningful change.
+Believing that everyone should have the opportunity to learn, grow, and thrive, the Y nurtures potential and brings people of diverse backgrounds together.
+The Y has a local presence and national reach, mobilizing local communities to effect lasting, meaningful change.